7 a.m.-1 p.m. Saturdays, year-round

 Cool Today Park, 18800 S. West Villages Parkway, Venice, (941) 445-9209

-Managed by the same team that oversees similar markets in Venice and Englewood, the list of vendors at this North Port market includes a number of names familiar from other local farmers’ markets, like Maggie’s Seafood, Mr. Fun Guy, Fermentlicious and more.
+Managed by the same team that oversees the Venice market, the list of vendors at this North Port market includes a number of names familiar from other local farmers’ markets, like Maggie’s Seafood, Mr. Fun Guy, Fermentlicious and more.
 Participating vendors come from Sarasota, Cape Coral, Punta Gorda, Port Charlotte, Englewood, Bradenton and beyond.